This country-specific Q&A provides an overview of the legal framework and key issues surrounding merger control law in France.

-Moreover the FCA may (a) enjoin parties that have failed to reply on time to a request for information to do so, subject to a daily penalty of up to 5% of their average daily turnover; and/or (b) impose a fine of up to 1% of its highest worldwide turnover during the latest financial years on any company that has obstructed the investigation by providing incomplete or incorrect information (Article L.464-2, V of the FCC).
+The FCA may also (a) enjoin parties that have failed to reply on time to a request for information to do so, subject to a daily penalty of up to 5% of their average daily turnover; and/or (b) impose a fine of up to 1% of its highest worldwide turnover during the latest financial years on any company that has obstructed the investigation by providing incomplete or incorrect information.

 Can the authority’s decision be appealed to a court?
 In particular, can third parties who are not involved in the transaction appeal the decision?

 Decisions by the FCA can be appealed by the parties concerned or by third parties before the French Administrative Supreme Court (Conseil d’Etat) within two months from the date of notification of the decision to the notifying parties, or publication of the decision for third parties.